rsg169/insight_project/README.md

 ## Introduction

-This tool utilizes the distributed-processing capabilities of Spark via the Python language to compute the term and document frequency of an entered search key across the publicly accessible Common
+The tool utilizes the distributed-processing capabilities of Spark via the Python language to compute the term and document frequency of an entered search key across the publicly accessible Common
 Crawl archive over a time range requested by the user (restricted from December 2016 to the present).
 For now, the search only supports and matches characters in the ASCII encoding standard.

 The frequency analysis code was borrowed from the open-source cc-pyspark project, which is a collection of useful PySpark tools that process Common Crawl data.
 The repository for cc-pyspark is located